ParkhomenkoV/SPbPU-student-thesis-template/README.md

 In English

-1. Read Author_guide_SPbPU-student-thesis.pdf and My_thesis.pdf.
+1. Read Author_guide_SPbPU-student-thesis.pdf (not updated) and My_thesis.pdf.
 2. Download or clone template folder using the green button.
+3. Install LaTeX distributive and IDE, e.g. TeX Live and TeXStudio, respectively.
-3. Compile My_thesis.tex (thesis' text) or My_task.tex (thesis' task as the separate file) .
+4. Compile My_thesis.tex (thesis' text) or My_task.tex (thesis' task as the separate file) .
-4. Add content only in files of my_folder.
+5. Add content only in files of my_folder.

 Ask questions on the web-page https://github.com/ParkhomenkoV/SPbPU-student-thesis-template/issues